gevgeny/gulp-resources/README.md

 }
 ```

-When `true`, it will produce this one:
+When `false`, it will produce this one:
 ```javascript
 {
     base: '/',